 - Do NOT over-mix the batter

-- Apple cider vinegar is what helps these pancakes that fluffy & crisp texture so do NOT skip this
+- Apple cider vinegar is what helps these waffles that fluffy & crisp texture

 - If you don’t have monkfruit sweetener, you can also sub with any other granulated low carb sweetener of your choice – erthritol or SWERVE would be fine

-- If you prefer your waffles sweeter – you can add another 1-2 tablespoons of sweetener of your choice
+- If you prefer your waffles sweeter – you can add another 1 tablespoon of sweetener of your choice

 - Keep waffles warm in a single layer on a baking sheet in a 200 degree oven to stay crisp.
 Do NOT stack them or they will lose their crispiness.